logdna/logdna-agent-v2/docs/OPENSHIFT.md

 ## Installing

 The agent can be installed in your cluster using a set of YAML files we provide.
-These files contain the minimum necessary OpenShift Objects and settings to run the agent.
+These files contain the minimum necessary OpenShift objects and settings to run the agent.
 Teams should review and modify these YAML files for the specific needs of their clusters.

 ### Installation Prerequisites